ClearwaterUK/UltrakULL/UltrakULL/README.md

 ### Prerequisites:
 - A [Steam copy](https://store.steampowered.com/app/1229490/ULTRAKILL/) of ULTRAKILL.<br>**Demo, GOG.com and cracked versions are NOT supported.**
-- BepInEx 5 64-bit.
-It can be directly downloaded from [here](https://github.com/BepInEx/BepInEx/releases/download/v5.4.21/BepInEx_x64_5.4.21.0.zip).<br>**Do not download/install BepInEx 6, ULTRAKILL does not support it.**
+- BepInEx 5 64-bit, version 5.4.21.
+It can be directly downloaded from [here](https://github.com/BepInEx/BepInEx/releases/download/v5.4.21/BepInEx_x64_5.4.21.0.zip).<br>**Other versions of BepInEx may not work, and are not supported.**
-- ULTRAKILL Mod Manager (UMM).
-It can be downloaded from [here](https://github.com/Temperz87/ultra-mod-manager/tags).<br>**UMM 0.5.3 is the minimum version required to use UltrakULL.**
 - A release of UltrakULL.
 Details to obtain it are given in the [Download](#Download) section.<br>**It is highly recommended to acquire the latest version available when downloading.**
-- (Optional) Any extra language files you may wish to use.
-View the [Download](#Download) section for information on extra language files.

 ### Installation:

 The installation section is divided into 3 parts:
 - Installing BepInEx, the modding framework
-- Installing UMM, the mod loader used for the game
 - Installing UltrakULL, the mod itself

 #### Installing BepInEx: